zandi/ebpf-stack-pivot-detection/README.md

 new stack pointer, and the new thread's tid.

-This is focused on the view of threads from the kernel, so while testing of libraries beyond ptrace should happen, if a thread library relies on the `clone` system call to implement its threads at the OS level (thus letting the kernel handle scheduling, signals, etc.) then this approach should still be useful.
+This is focused on the view of threads from the kernel, so while testing of libraries beyond pthread should happen, if a thread library relies on the `clone` system call to implement its threads at the OS level (thus letting the kernel handle scheduling, signals, etc.) then this approach should still be useful.